 - What is the vertical accuracy of NED data?

-- What are the projection, horizontal and vertical datum, units, and cell size for NED?
+- What are the projection, horizontal and vertical datum, units, and cell size for the NED?

-- What metadata is available for the NED?
+- What metadata are available for the NED?

 - Where can I find the NED data dictionary?